This is how you pack your vaporizer to get the most vapor and best performance. These tips go for most vapes, see my notes below.

 PACK FAIRLY TIGHT – Equally as important, you need to pack the herb chamber full and fairly tight with most vapes.
 If your material is loose in the oven it won’t be thoroughly and evenly heated, resulting in sub-par vapor production and a harsh taste.
 This goes hand in hand with grinding fine though, because if you pack tight with coarse material you could restrict airflow.

 If you look at my animation closely I want you to notice how firmly I pack it down.
 I like to call it a “fairly tight” packing – you don’t wanna press it down so hard that it blocks the air flow, but you don’t want it too loose either.
 You want your herb to stay firmly in place without you touching it.

-Now there are some portable vaporizers that actually do perform best with a looser pack, with a great example being the Ghost MV1 (my top pick).
+Important: Now there are some portable vaporizers that actually do perform best with a looser pack, with a great example being the Ghost MV1.
 The VapeXhale EVO and the Volcano are also good examples of convection-heating desktop vapes that perform best with a loosely packed bowl.
 When I say loose I mean packed full and then very lightly tamped to make the herb even, don’t put any pressure on it.

 Any vape considered “conduction” (like the PAX) will usually work best with a tight pack and fine grind, and vapes labeled “convection” (like the MV1) will usually work best with a looser pack and coarser grind.
 Be careful though, some companies like to throw the word convection around but aren’t always 100% accurate.

 My Top Picks: Best Portable Vaporizer for Dry Herb

 Here’s a few pics of the NewVape fine grinder I’m referring to, which is made with medical grade aluminum and has a sexy titanium finish.
 Even though this is considered a “fine” grinder the consistency of your herb will work with any vaporizer, even the ones that like a coarser grind: